“A man’s accomplishments in life are the cumulative effect of his attention to detail.” ~ John Foster Dulles.

 As mentioned in my honeymoon itinerary for Japan, there are two options when staying in Nagasaki, and you can do both to split your time:

 - Stay in Huis Ten Bosch, Sasebo: I stayed at the Hotel Okura Huis Ten Bosch, which was incredible and had beautiful panoramic views over the area.
-It’s in Nagasaki’s north, and the adjoining Dutch-themed park is famed for its winter illuminations (which I highly recommend while you’re here!).
+It’s in Nagasaki’s north, and the adjoining Dutch-themed park is famed for its winter illuminations (which I highly recommend while you’re here, read my full guide and review of Huis Ten Bosch Japan for details!).

 - Stay in Nagasaki City: I enjoyed my stay at Dormy Inn Premium Ekimae, a few moment’s walk from JR Nagasaki Station.
 The room was on the small side as expected but in a great location for exploring the city on foot.